ServiceStack/locode/www/docs/code-first.md

 }
 ```

-With our table schema defined in code, we can then use OrmLite to create the table for us if it doesn't already exist.
+With our table schema defined in code, we can use OrmLite to create the table for us if it doesn't already exist,
-In the created `Configure.Db.cs` file where our SQLite connect is defined, we can replace the example commented out code
+which we do in the mix generated `Configure.Db.cs` where our SQLite connection is defined, using
-to create the `Booking` table.
+`CreateTableIfNotExists()` to create the `Booking` table and populate it with Seed data when it's first created:

 ```csharp
 public class ConfigureDb : IHostingStartup